Building functional dashboards with the Christmas tree method

 • Quarterly: Re-evaluate your star metric (does it still reflect top priorities?).

-• Post-incident: Add new ornaments (alerts/annotations for gaps found).
+• Post-incidents: Add new ornaments (alerts/annotations for gaps found).

 The goal isn’t perfection, it’s continuous clarity: Start small, iterate, and let your tree grow with your team’s needs.